Services

 • Hire your own bilingual real-estate lawyer to review the title, draft the promesa de compraventa, and confirm all property clearances.

-• Send money through an authorized IMC bank and register the foreign investment to secure repatriation rights and visa eligibility.
+• Send money through an authorized IMC bank and keep the FX channel/registration proof to protect repatriation rights and visa eligibility.

 • Use fiduciary escrow (fiducia) for deposits in pre-construction deals instead of wiring to private accounts.